jadenfix/jadenfix/README.md

 * Balancing exploration vs. correctness under uncertainty
 * Structuring training signals using statistical and econometric principles

-I approach this from a quantitative lens—thinking in terms of signal, noise, bias, and identifiability—rather than heuristics - if there is ever a way I can borrow from another field such as physics, economics, neuroscience, or mathematics I take that opportunity.
+I approach this from a quantitative POV - thinking in terms of signal, noise, bias, and identifiability—rather than heuristics - if there is ever a way I can borrow from another field such as physics, economics, neuroscience, or mathematics I take that opportunity.

 ---